nagor2/cryptoFiat/docs/pages/contracts.rst

     | ***coinsMinted*** - number of minted coins for now.
     | ***wethAmountLocked*** - collateral.
-    | ***interestAmountRecorded*** - the amount of interest to pay till last position update.
+    | ***interestAmountRecorded*** -  the amount of interest to pay until last position update.
     | ***timeOpened*** - when the position was opened.
     | ***lastTimeUpdated*** - when it was last updated.
     | ***interestRate*** - annual percent of the debt.
-    | ***markedOnLiquidationTimestamp*** - when position was marked on liquidation.
+    | ***markedOnLiquidationTimestamp*** - when the position was marked on liquidation.
     | ***liquidationStatus*** - 0 - ok, 1- markedOnLiquidation, 2 - onLiquidation, 3 - liquidated, 4 - closed;
     | ***liquidationAuctionID*** - ID of the auction, which sells collateral.
     | ***owner*** - address of the position owner.
-    | ***restrictInterestWithdrawal*** - set this flag using ***switchRestrictInterestWithdrawal()*** method if you dont want the system makes you pay interest any time it needs money.
+    | ***restrictInterestWithdrawal*** - set this flag using ***switchRestrictInterestWithdrawal()*** method if you don't want the system to make you pay interest any time it needs money.
-    By default, the system may ask for your dotflat (only the interest, not the whole debt) anytime it needs it as a payment for the debt, but you may want to pay it in the end, for example.
+    By default, the system may ask for your Dotflat (only the interest, not the whole debt) anytime it needs it as a payment for the debt, but you may want to pay it in the end, for example.

 .. warning::
-    If you use this contract for borrowing dotflat, be aware, that you have to instantly observe sufficiency of your collateral by yourself, as the price of ether changes frequently and significantly.
-If your collateral becomes insufficient due to ether price decrease or due to commodities prices increase, your ether could be sold at auction.
-Margin call has a 13% fee for it, set in DAO contract (liquidationFee).
+    If you use this contract for borrowing dotflat, be aware that you have to constantly monitor the sufficiency of your collateral yourself, as the price of ether changes frequently and significantly.
+If your collateral becomes insufficient due to a decrease in the Ether price or an increase in commodity prices, your Ether could be sold at auction.
+    A margin call has a 13% fee, set in the DAO contract (liquidationFee).

-    | The system checks sufficiency of the collateral, and if it is not, it may mark a position on liquidation by setting ***liquidationStatus*** as *markedOnLiquidation* and a *liquidationStatusChanged* event is fired.
+    The system checks the sufficiency of the collateral, and if it is insufficient, it may mark the position for liquidation by setting *liquidationStatus* as markedOnLiquidation and a liquidationStatusChanged event is fired.

-    Since that, an owner has some time (*marginCallTimeLimit* regulated by DAO, for now it is 1 day) to top up collateral or reduce emission of dotflat by returning some of them.
+    After that, the owner has some time (marginCallTimeLimit regulated by the DAO; for now, it is 1 day) to top up the collateral or reduce the emission of Dotflat by returning some of the tokens.

-    If nothing happens and in 1 day collateral is still not sufficient, the system liquidates the collateral through the auction and owner of position can do nothing about it.
+    If nothing happens and the collateral is still insufficient after 1 day, the system liquidates the collateral through auction, and the owner of the position can do nothing about it.

 .. autosolcontract:: CDP
     :members: